raahweng/Signature-Kernels-XTX/README.md

 We simply consider the similarity of these paths using the aforementioned inner product, i.e. $k_d^{\oplus}(x(t),x(t-k))$, corresponding to the the Kernel entries $K_{12} = K_{21}$.

 For increasing $k$, we capture the "autocorrelation" on longer timespans, and hence our similarity decreases.
 By using an ensemble of $k$ s, we can capture short and long-term volatility.

+We tested a variety of feature engineering and Machine Learning methods to improve long-term predictive performance on LOB data.
+We found the most success using a blend of two groups of LightGBM models; one augmented by signature kernels, and the other trained on signature transforms.
+The most important development was the "autocorrelation"-like statistic derived from Signature Kernels - we demonstrated in our previous submission that it demonstrably boosts the performance of a control LightGBM model by a significant degree.

+We hypothesise that this statistic captures temporal fluctuations and nonlinear interactions within the data in a compact manner for use in our models.
+This makes it a preferable choice over the high-dimensional and computationally expensive signature transform, which we had to truncate earlier due to computational bottlenecks.
+Furthermore, our proposed statistic acts as a effective measure of "autocorrelation" for high-dimensional rough paths, and is low-dimensional enough to be fit alongside other data.

+However, it is important to contextualise signature-based methods in both the ML pipeline and data setting.
+Our results suggest that their utility is maximized when placed alongisde and even composed with traditional financial features.
+By incorporating windowing in kernels and blending lagged models, we were overall able to capture the multiscale time dynamics to a high degree.

+We also explored a variety of blending and stacking methods to effectively minimize overfitting and create a more robust and powerful model.

+Overall, our findings highlight the power of signature kernels in feature engineering.
+Future work could further explore computing statistics of larger kernels, using familes of lagged time series, and refining windowing strategies.